 To know that Muslims believe in one God, Allah.
 To understand that Muslims are people who follow the faith called Islam.
-To know that Allah is the Arabic name for God the Creator To investigate Allah's ninety-nine beautiful names that reflect aspects of his character Year 1:
+To know that Allah is the Arabic name for God the Creator To investigate Allah's ninety-nine beautiful names that reflect aspects of his character To know that Muhammad (pbuh) is a prophet and the last messenger of Allah in Islam To understand that the Qur'an is the special book for Muslims and is written in Arabic.
+Salvation Year 1: